Viewing your Study Plan

 How do I view my Study Plan?

-- In the Student Admin section on the right hand side, click the My study plan button.
+- Select the My study plan button.

 - The Study Plan for that course will now be displayed.